mithil-sri-sai/CMPE-285-Final/AI_NOTES.md

 ## How I used AI overall

 I treated the AI as a **pair-programming assistant**, not a substitute for reading code or making decisions.
 I chose the theme (adoptable pets), sketched the screens, picked Flask + SQLite, and verified every requirement myself on a real device.
-The AI helped most with **boilerplate, first drafts, and speeding up repetitive work** — I reviewed, changed, and often replaced its output before it went into the submission.
+The AI helped most with **boilerplate, first drafts, and speeding up repetitive work**.
+I reviewed, changed, and often replaced its output before it went into the submission.

 ---